 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students are allowed to count a maximum of 12 credits of graduate coursework taken from other institutions as a graduate student.
+With program approval, students are allowed to transfer a maximum of 12 credits of graduate coursework taken from other institutions as a graduate student.
 Coursework earned five or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

-No credits from a UW–Madison undergraduate degree are allowed to count toward the degree.
+No credits from an other institution or UW–Madison undergraduate degree are allowed to transfer.

 A student not meeting guidelines for satisfactory progress will be placed on probation for one semester and will be reviewed by the Steering Committee following the probationary semester.
 Students may be dropped or allowed to continue by the committee based on review of progress during the probationary semester.